mspnp/samples/ResiliencyHealthProbesSample/Readme.md

 After deployment is done you will have two virtual machines configured in the backend pool of the load balancer.

-Connect to the virtual machine by using [Azure Bastion](https://docs.microsoft.com/azure/bastion/bastion-connect-vm-rdp)
+Connect to the virtual machine by using [Azure Bastion](https://docs.microsoft.com/azure/bastion/bastion-connect-vm-rdp).
+Credentials are included in the deployment template.

 Install IIS feature